dovecot/documentation/docs/core/config/sql/cassandra.md

 A write must be written to the commit log and memtable on all replica nodes in the cluster for that partition.

-## Cassandra Metrics
+## Metrics

 This describes the format of the JSON output produced when the metrics configuration option is activated.

 Source: https://docs.datastax.com/en/developer/cpp-driver/latest/api/struct.CassMetrics/index.html